 Today I share with you perhaps the greatest revelation I have had about God and His supernatural healing power.

 The Bible says that ‘by Jesus Stripes’ we are healed.

 I know for me, the more I meditate on this verse, the deeper my faith for healing is and the greater my revelation of God’s love for me: two conditions that open the door for divine healing.

 How we see ourselves matters.
 The Bible says we’re clothed in Christ but seeing ourselves this way is sometimes way too challenging (or at least it is for me) when the symptoms in my body steal my attention morning, noon and night.

-When chronic illness sets in, we condition ourselves unconsciously.
+When chronic illness sets in, we condition ourselves unconsciously by way of neuropathways.
 The illness becomes a part of us whether we realise it or not.

 You may cognitively recognise that illness is not your identity but unconsciously your thoughts, behaviour may tell an opposing story.